 Clearly, concentrating on business outcomes is key.
 The vision should start at the top of the company and be cascaded down through well-defined objectives and key results.
+"For Infosys, having a roadmap, business case, and overarching vision was a key factor in our own transformation to becoming a digitally native company," says Gautam Khanna, vice president and global head of the modernization practice at Infosys.

-With a defined roadmap in place, employee experience and business processes like new hire onboarding were reimagined, and a "digital runway" was established through small implementations rolled out every six weeks.
-6 This enabled Infosys to be more resilient during the pandemic, when 99% of the workforce moved to remote work.
+With a defined roadmap in place, employee experience and business processes like new hire onboarding were reimagined, and a "digital runway" was established through small implementations rolled out every six weeks.11 This enabled Infosys to be more resilient during the pandemic, when 99% of the workforce moved to remote work.
 Employee satisfaction increased dramatically, and client value scores were the highest they had ever been.

 Figure 15.
-Focus on business outcomes is key to modernization success
+Focus on business outcomes is key to modernization success out of 5 in ensuring a modernization program achieves its objectives